DaveBackus/Data_Bootcamp_Book/py-fun1.md

 **Exercise.**  What happens if you try to calculate the square root of 2 with `sqrt(2)`, as you would in Excel?
 Google the error and see if you can find out what happened, and how to fix it.

-## Assignments
+## Assigning values to variables

 Or maybe we should say "assignments" in scare quotes.
-We say we "assign" numbers to "variables," names we use to store information.
+We say we "assign" values to "variables," names we use to store information.
 Here are three examples;  type them into the IPython console one at at time.
 ```python
 x = 2
 y = 3
 z = x/y
 ```
 What's going on here?

-The first line takes the value 2 and stores it in `x`, which we refer to as a "variable."
+* The first line takes the value 2 and stores it in `x`.
 We say we "assigned" the numerical value 2 to the variable `x`, which is now available for future calculations.
 That's really helpful, because we can call on `x` whever we need to use it.
 In Excel, we could put something in a cell (say, b7) and refer to it that way, but giving it a name is simpler for many purposes.

-Continuing:  The second line assigns the value 3 to a new variable `y`.
-The last line takes `x`, divides it by `y`, and stores the result in `z`.
+* The second line assigns the value 3 to a new variable `y`.
+* The last line takes `x`, divides it by `y`, and stores the result in `z`.

 All of these lines are "assignments."

 **Exercise.** Type `w = 7` in the IPython console.
 What does the code `w = w + 2` do?
 Why is it not a violation of basic mathematics?